 Students with significant experience are welcome to challenge ASA101 and sign up for an ASA103 or ASA103/ASA104 Combination class.
 Challenging ASA101 requires the student to pass the ASA101 written test with an 80%, and demonstrate the on-the-water skills required for the ASA101 standard.
 Although a separate on-the-water test can be arranged, demonstrating the on-the-water skills typically happens while the student takes an ASA103 or ASA103/ASA104 Combination class.
 Price: $199.
 Price includes Sailing Made Easy Textbook, ASA 3 month Membership, ASA logbook, ASA Test, and ASA 101 Certification.

-Private Instruction is available on our boat for $1037/day without ASA Certification or $1,049/day with ASA certification.
+Private Instruction is available for $1037/day without ASA Certification or $1,049/day with ASA certification.
 Two day minimum required for ASA Certification.

 Class Descriptions and Prices